 Driverless?
 Autonomous Trucks and the Future of the American Trucker

-Will autonomous trucks mean the end of the road for truck drivers?
-The $740-billion-a-year U.S. trucking industry is widely expected to be an early adopter of self-driving technology, with numerous tech companies and major truck makers racing to build autonomous trucks.
-This trend has led to dozens of reports and news articles suggest automation could eliminate truckers.
+The trucking industry is expected to be an early adopter of self-driving technology, with tech companies and major truck makers racing to build autonomous trucks.
+Dozens of reports and news articles suggest automation could eliminate truckers.
 My current research examines the potential impacts of self-driving trucks and how policy will shape them.